DystopianDenizen/BubbleRap/README.md

 To test, simply open 'circles.html' in your browser.

-The press any of the following keys to trigger animations and sounds:
+Then press any of the following keys to trigger animations and sounds:

 q,w,e,r,t,y,u,i,o,p,a,s,d